TobikoData/sqlmesh/docs/guides/multi_repo.md

 ## Configuring projects with multiple repositories

-To add support for multiple repos, add a `project` key to the config of each of the respective repos.
+To add support for multiple repositories, add a `project` key to the config file in each of the respective repos.

 ```yaml
 project: repo_1